 When choosing a security expert to hire, evaluating hard skills is often uncertain ground.
 An ideal candidate would possess advanced programming abilities, e.g., a cyber security python developer.
 The following are some of the security software developer skills employers must look for:

 C, C++, C#, Python, ASM, PHP, Java, and PERL

 A thorough evaluation process will also include technical interviews.
 Technical interviews help establish the candidate’s level of skill.
 Recruiters should ask questions that help establish the applicant’s knowledge and experience in relevant technologies.

-Educational qualifications for security software developers generally consist of a college degree.
+Educational qualifications for security software developers generally consist of a college degree and cyber security courses.
 It could be in computer science, networking, or any other relevant area.
 This also covers MSc in areas like information security.
 Some professionals hold an associate’s degree or a diploma relevant to the IT field.

 Companies should also take into consideration relevant certifications.
 Good examples are CISSP, ECSP, GSSP-JAVA, GSSP-.NET and even ethical hacking certifications.
 Other industry-specific compliance related qualifications like Certified HIPAA Security Expert (CHPE) and Certified Security Compliance Specialist (CSCS)

 The following is a list of popular certifications: